 In general, when in the mountains of Scotland above human habitation, the water is safe to drink, but you do have to think about where it is coming from and follow basic common sense rules.

-The most common example is E Coli, which is most likely to be contracted by swallowing water contaminated with sewerage.
+E Coli is most likely to be contracted by swallowing water contaminated with sewerage.

 Symptoms: rapid onset of diarrhoea without blood